Softly Constrained Denoisers for Diffusion Models Applied to Partial Differential Equations: Abstract

 \section{Abstract}

-Diffusion models struggle to produce samples that respect constraints, a common requirement in scientific applications.
-Recent approaches have introduced regularization terms in the loss or guidance methods during sampling to enforce such constraints, but they bias the generative model away from the true data distribution.
-This is a problem, especially when the constraint is misspecified, a common issue when formulating constraints on scientific data.
-In this paper, instead of changing the loss or the sampling loop, we integrate a guidance-inspired adjustment into the denoiser itself, giving it a soft inductive bias towards constraint-compliant samples.
-We show that these \emph{softly constrained denoisers} exploit constraint knowledge to improve compliance over standard denoisers, and maintain enough flexibility to deviate from it when there is misspecification with observed data.\looseness-3
+Diffusion models have become a powerful generative prior for solutions of partial differential equations (PDEs).
+Existing approaches enforce physical constraints either by adding the PDE residuals as loss regularizers or through inference-time adjustments.
+These methods bias the model away from the true data distribution, which is especially problematic when the governing PDE is misspecified.
+To circumvent these issues while making the most out of the PDE constraint, we introduce soft inductive biases into the denoiser architecture derived from the PDEs.
+We show that these \emph{softly constrained denoisers} exploit constraint knowledge to improve compliance over standard denoisers, while maintaining enough flexibility to deviate from it in case of misspecification with respect to observed data.\looseness-3